ratify-project/ratify-web/docs/reference/crds/certificate-stores.md

 In brief, users must provide CA certificates or self-signed signing certificates, which means leaf certificates are not allowed to be used.
 Whatever certificates are provided, Ratify would keep only CA certificates and self-signed certificates.
 Therefore, if only leaf certificates are provided, Ratify would fail the verification directly since there are no valid certificates.

-For `AzureKeyVault Certificate Provider`, users must use the self-signed certificates due to some limitations on the SDK API.
-If users want to configure a certificate chain from root to leaf, it's recommended to use the `Inline Certificate Provider` instead.

 # CRD Resource Create/Update
 During the CRD creating/updating process, some matters require attention.
 The CRD operation could be successful even though some invalid values or typos are provided.
 Examples: